John J. Lombardi

-John J. Lombardi (born April 30, 1952) is an American politician, judge, and lawyer.
-A member of the Democratic Party from Providence, Rhode Island, he currently serves as a member of the Rhode Island House of Representatives and Chief Judge of the Providence Municipal Court.
-From 2002–, as President of the Providence City Council, he served as the Acting Mayor of Providence for four months between the conviction of Buddy Cianci and the election of David Cicilline.
+John Joseph Lombardi (born April 30, 1952) is an American politician, judge, and lawyer.
+A member of the Democratic Party from Providence, Rhode Island, he currently serves as a member of the Rhode Island House of Representatives and as chief judge of the Providence Municipal Court.
+Lombardi previously served as on the Providence City Council, including as council president.
+While council president, he also he served on an acting basis as mayor of Providence for the four months between the conviction of Buddy Cianci and the election of David Cicilline.

 Early life and education

-Lombardi was born April 30, 1952.
+John Joseph Lombardi was born April 30, 1952.
 Lombardi grew up in Federal Hill on DePasquale Avenue and graduated from Mount Pleasant High School in 1970.
 He attended Rhode Island College, earning a Bachelor of Arts in 1975.
 He worked as a teacher, earning a Master of Arts in Secondary Education from Rhode Island College in 1982, before turning his interests to law.
 He received a Juris Doctor from Suffolk University Law School in 1987.